CXCL9

+Structure

+Chemokine (C-X-C motif) ligand 9 (CXCL9) exhibits the classic structure of CXC chemokines, characterized by a short and flexible N-terminal region, a well-ordered core stabilized by two disulfide bonds, three antiparallel beta-strands, and a C-terminal alpha-helix.
+This conserved tertiary structure provides both stability and the necessary conformational flexibility at the N- and C-termini, enabling effective interactions with its receptor, CXCR3, and facilitating signal transduction essential for immune cell migration and activation.
+The structural core is highly conserved among CXC chemokines, while variations in the loop regions contribute to differences in receptor binding and functional specificity.

+Function

 The CXCL9/CXCR3 receptor regulates immune cell migration, differentiation, and activation.
 Immune reactivity occurs through recruitment of immune cells, such as cytotoxic lymphocytes (CTLs), natural killer (NK) cells, NKT cells, and macrophages.
 Th1 polarization also activates the immune cells in response to IFN-γ.
 Tumor-infiltrating lymphocytes are a key for clinical outcomes and prediction of the response to checkpoint inhibitors.
 In vivo studies suggest the axis plays a tumorigenic role by increasing tumor proliferation and metastasis.
 CXCL9 predominantly mediates lymphocytic infiltration to the focal sites and suppresses tumor growth.